MrAntares/roBrowserLegacy/README.md

  to `socketProxy: "ws://TypeYourHerculesOrRathenaServerHere:5999/",` in your `index.html` .

     7a.
 Run websocket proxy: `wsproxy -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121` replace `127.0.0.1` with your Game Server IP.

+    Note: Most of the browsers nowadays don't support mixed security, so either use `https` & `wss` everywhere or `http` & `ws`.
+Some browsers recently started to disable non-secure websocket calls, so `https` & `wss` is highly recommended if you are using roBrowser on a non-local/open server.

 8. Configure and customize roBrowser - [documentation](http://www.robrowser.com/getting-started#API) and some [examples](https://github.com/vthibault/roBrowser/tree/master/examples).